Dependent Care Account (DCA): Basics & Benefits

 What is a DCA

-A DCA is an employer-sponsored flexible spending account that allows employees to set aside up to $5,000 ($2,500 if married filing separately) annually in pre-tax dollars to cover eligible dependent care expenses.
-These expenses can be used to care for your dependents such as children, those with a disability, or the elderly.
+A DCA is an employer-sponsored flexible spending account that allows employees to set aside up to $5,000 in 2025 and up to $7,500 in 2026 ($2,500 if married filing separately in 2025 and $3,750 in 2026) annually in pre-tax dollars to cover eligible dependent care expenses.
+Contribution amounts may be limited by the employer’s plan design.
+These expenses can be used to care for your dependents such as children, or those incapable of caring for themselves.
 One of the most significant advantages of a DCA is the potential tax savings it offers.
 By contributing pre-tax dollars, you can reduce your taxable income.
-This can lower your overall tax liability, meaning you may keep more of your hard-earned money for other expenses.
+This can help lower your overall tax liability, meaning you may keep more of your hard-earned money for other expenses.

 Eligible DCA Expenses